 Employees Provident Fund (EPF)

-- Guaranteed Minimum Dividends: For conventional accounts, the EPF guarantees a minimum annual dividend of 2.5%, which makes it a great option for those who are risk-averse.
+- Guaranteed Minimum Dividends: EPF promises a minimum annual dividend of 2.5% for conventional accounts, which is attractive for risk-averse individuals.

-- Security: As a government-run fund, the EPF is backed by the Malaysian government, making it one of the safest investments in the country.
+- Security: Being run by the government, EPF is backed by the Malaysian government of Malaysia and hence one of the safest investments available.

 How to Contribute to EPF